NiklasElsaesser/FaceBias/README.md

 To track the whole training process a callback to Weights&Biases (WandB) is made.
 WandB allows for comprehensive data review to improve the training process if needed.
 In case of this project, various Epoch sizes made a significant differenz in computing power, not recognizable without WandB.

 - run 1 lively hill 13
 - run 2 cool plasma 14
-- run 3 sunny donkey 15
+- run 3 cerulean-disco-16 epoch 10000

 -> WandB Results have to go here!